January 2001 to July 2021

 Women's March in Phoenix - January 21, 2017

 To send a message to Trump, women and their allies gathered in peaceful protest around the world.
-In Phoenix we had twenty thousand participants.
+In Phoenix we had twenty thousand people.
 Here's a list of all the cities that held events: docs.google.com.
+It was an estimated three to five million people nationwide.
 All the local TV news stations in Phoenix covered the event in their five o'clock news, and repeated the coverage in their news programs throughout the night.

 "There comes a time when silence is a betrayal." - Martin Luther King